ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-infinite-scroll/index.md

 and lazy loading the blocks as the users scrolls.
 However, it comes with the following restrictions.

 - **In Grid Sorting**
-    Because data is read back in blocks from the Infinite Store, the grid cannot sort the data, as it does not have all the data loaded.
+    Because data is read back in blocks, the grid cannot sort the data, as it does not have all the data loaded.
 All sorting must be done on the server as described in [Sorting](/server-side-model-sorting/).

 - **In Grid Filtering**
-    Because data is read back in blocks from the Infinite Store, the grid cannot filter the data, as it does not have all the data loaded.
+    Because data is read back in blocks, the grid cannot filter the data, as it does not have all the data loaded.
 All filtering must be done on the server as described in [Filtering](/server-side-model-filtering/).

 - **Updating Data**
-    Updating data in the grid using [Transactions](/server-side-model-transactions/) is not supported by the Infinite Store.
+    Updating data in the grid using [Transactions](/server-side-model-transactions/) is not supported when Infinite Scrolling.

     This is because applying updates would potentially move rows between blocks, which would not be possible if all blocks are not loaded.

 - **Changing Data**
-    If data on the server is changing with regards inserts and deletes, this will cause problems with the Infinite Store.
+    If data on the server is changing with regards inserts and deletes, this will cause problems with the Infinite Scroll.
 This is because data is read back from the server in blocks.
     If the data is receiving updates or deletes, then what block a particual row should be in can change.
     For example consider the following scenario: